green-nudge-northeastern/green-nudge-web-app/README.md

     For now, I chose to use ***Google Firebase*** for the web app since it's free and easy to set up and link to our custom log-in page.
 You can check out the [Firebase Authentication documentation](https://firebase.google.com/docs/auth) to learn more about it.

-    Yuning's credentials are already set up and shared in `services/firebaseConfig.js`.
-Feel free to use them for now, but we can create a new Firebase project and set up new credentials later.
+    Yuning's credentials are shared in the team chat.
+Please refer to [client/.env](client/.env) for the set up of environment variables, referenced by `services/firebaseConfig.js`.

     Some other popular authentication strategies include ***Auth0***, ***JWT***, and ***AWS Cognito***.
 We can discuss and decide on the best strategy for our project in the future.